 - 1.14.
 An agency or Minister may only charge search time for documents that it would need to search for in the future.190 If a search has already taken place, before the FOI request was received, or before an applicant is informed of the estimated access charges amount, and agrees to proceed with the request,191 an agency or Minister cannot charge an applicant for that search time. - 1.15.
-Agencies and Ministers should calculate access charges for searching for electronically stored documents (such as emails and other printable documents including Word documents, PDF documents, and Excel spreadsheets) using Item 1 of the Schedule, not Item 7 of the Schedule.192 That is because electronically stored documents are a 'document' under the Act and must be processed in the ordinary way under the Act.
-Item 7 may only be used where an agency or Minister must create a written document under section 19.
+Agencies and Ministers should use Item 1 of the Schedule to calculate access charges, where the searches are for documents held or stored electronically or in hard copy.192 Documents held or stored electronically are subject to ordinary access provisions of the Act.193 Electronically stored documents include emails and other printable documents such as word processing documents, PDFs and excel spreadsheets.

-189 Freedom of Information (Access Charges) Regulations 2014, Schedule, Item 1.
+189 Freedom of Information (Access Charges) Regulations 2025, Schedule, Item 1.